ali-assar/docker-handnotes/docker-compose.md

-Sure!
-Below is an explanation of Docker Compose:

----

 ## Docker Compose

 Docker Compose is a tool for defining and running multi-container Docker applications.
 It allows you to define the services, networks, and volumes required for your application in a single YAML file called `docker-compose.yml`.
 With Docker Compose, you can easily spin up your entire application stack with a single command.